-The winner of the 2013 AAS San Diego Conference SEAC Graduate Student Paper Prize winner is Dredge Byung'chu Kang (Emory U.) for "Eastward Orientations: Thai Middle Class Desire for White Asians."
-Dredge will be honored at the 2014 AAS Philadelphia Conference Presidential Address/Awards Ceremony to be held on Friday, March 28, 2014 at 5:30 p.m. in the Philadelphia Marriott Grand Ballroom Salon E.
+The winner of the 2013 AAS San Diego Conference SEAC Graduate Student Paper Prize winner was Dredge Byung'chu Kang (Emory U.) for "Eastward Orientations: Thai Middle Class Desire for White Asians."

 The winner of the 2012 AAS Toronto Conference SEAC Graduate Student Paper Prize was Joseph Harris, then doctoral student at the University of Wisconsin, Madison (now at Boston University), who presented a paper entitled, "Who Governs?
 Autonomous Political Networks as a Challenge to Power in Thailand."

 The winner of the 2011 AAS-ICAS Hawaii Joint Conference SEAC Graduate Student Paper Prize was Noer Fauzi Rachman, PhD Candidate in the Department of Environment, Science, Policy, and Management at the University of California at Berkeley (now at Bogor Agricultural University), who presented a paper entitled, "Struggle Over Land and Land Policy in Contemporary Indonesia."